wilkox/ggfittext/README.md

 devtools::install_github("wilkox/ggfittext")
 ```

-# Fitting text inside a box
+## Fitting text inside a box

-Sometimes you want to draw some text in a ‘ggplot2’ plot so that it fits
+Sometimes you want to draw some text in a ggplot2 plot so that it fits
 inside a defined area.
 For example, you might want to label tiles in a
 heat map without letting the labels spill over into other tiles; or you
 might want to constrain some point labels to imaginary boxes so they
 don’t get too big.
 It’s possible to achieve this by manually fiddling
 with the text size, but this is both tedious and un-reproducible.

-‘ggfittext’ provides a special geom called `geom_fit_text()` that
+ggfittext provides a special geom called `geom_fit_text()` that
 automates fitting text inside a box.
 It works more or less like
 `ggplot2::geom_text()`, but provides some additional aesthetics and
 options that let you specify the box in which the text is to fit and how